ryanpodonnell1/remediator/README.md

 ### Report:

 Vulnerabilities such as these should be reported on a regular basis to establish whether the remediation/preventative controls are effective.
+Identifying longstanding compliance issues improves the security posture of the environment

 ## Authenticating to AWS